SENIOR CAMPUS – CREATIVE, CONTEMPORARY, REAL

-The booklist stays open until the booklist for next year is finalised.
-Just place a Late Order via the website, and contact Campion to arrange collection from their warehouse.
-Campion website https://www.campion.com.au/support-help/support-for-parents/ or phone on 1300 433 982.
+The booklist stays open until the booklist for next year is finalised – usually early in Term 4.
+Just place a Late Order via the website, and Campion will arrange delivery.
+Campion website https://www.campion.com.au/sup... or phone on 1300 433 982.

 What are “School Charges”?

 When you complete your order there will be two sub-totals added up at the bottom.
 “School Charges” is the sub-total for subscriptions (Education Perfect, Stile and/or Edrolo) which are being collected by Campion on the school’s behalf.
 The other sub-total is for Texts and Stationery.

 These resources are provided to make the business of being a Woodleigh School parent as easy as possible.
 Please contact Senior Campus Reception on 5971 6100 or email email@example.com if you have any questions regarding the content available here.

 - Monday 18 - Thursday 21 January SLT planning days

 - Thursday 21 January New Staff Day

 - Tuesday 26 January Australia Day Holiday Public Holiday